csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ### Product

 I find this is the most rarely used label, but it deals with any non-dev, ‘soft’ requirements.
-A decent example might be <i>decide on pricing tiers</i>.
+A decent example might be <i>Decide on pricing tiers</i>.
 This isn’t a design, dev, or content issue, it’s a product related task that might be part of the sprint, but is purely product focused.
 You may well have another card entitled <i>Price comparison matrix</i> which deals with the design and